 Here is Mark’s commentary on his BB-8 design.

 This unique BB-8 was designed with the primary goal of being able to move with his head staying up on top.
 The entire model was made using 100% Genuine Lego parts.
 His shells were of course carefully painted (and if this model is approved and created by Lego, the parts would come printed as so many Lego parts are).
 Inside you’ll find Lego weights suspended from the central axle that bolster up two Lego magnets.
 Those magnets are held up close to the top of the ball and attract the two magnets built into BB-8’s head.
 The head uses a cockpit dome (painted), hinge parts, and the smallest Lego wheels to skate on top of the body.
 The body’s shell started out as Tatooine from the Lego Star Wars Planet series.
 The total part count is around 180 pieces.

-We hope to see more support for Mark’s BB-8 (I certainly voted for it) as LEGO gave him additional 182 days as a way of giving a thumbs-up for the project.
+We hope to see more support for Mark’s BB-8 (I certainly voted for it) as LEGO gave him an extra 182 days as a way of giving a thumbs-up for the project.
 Perhaps future builds will incorporate NXT programming.
 The design potential is limitless.
-Just visit his LEGO Ideas page and click Support if you like to see this LEGO BB-8 roll out in store shelves later on.
+Just visit his LEGO Ideas page and click Support if you like to see this coolest LEGO BB-8 roll out in LEGO store shelves later on.